Ypatingasis būrys: Commanders

 Among the original organizers of the squad were junior lieutenants Jakubka and Butkus.
 After 23 July 1941, the commanding officer was Juozas Šidlauskas.
 In November 1941, lieutenant Balys Norvaiša, became the commander of the squad and his deputy was lieutenant Balys Lukošius.
 By the end of 1943, Norvaiša and Lukošius were deployed to a self-defence battalion and command of the YB was transferred to sergeant Jonas Tumas.
 The longest-serving commander of the YB was SS man Martin Weiss.
 Weiss not only directed executions, but killed victims personally.
 In 1943, Weiss was replaced by private Fiedler.

 Aftermath

 Ten YB members were sentenced and executed by Soviet authorities in 1945 (Jonas Oželis-Kazlauskas, Juozas Macys, Stasys Ukrinas, Mikas Bogotkevičius, Povilas Vaitulionis, Jonas Dvilainis, Vladas Mandeika, Borisas Baltūsis, Juozas Augustas, and Jonas Norkevičius).
 In total, twenty YB members were convicted by Polish and Soviet authorities, four of them in Poland in the 70s.
-In 1972, Polish authorities arrested three men, one Polish (Jan Borkowski, who during the war used a Lithuanized version of his name, Jonas Barkauskas), and the other two of mixed Polish–Lithuanian ethnicity (Władysław Butkun aka Vladas Butkunas and Józef Miakisz aka Juozas Mikašius) and sentenced them to death.
+In 1972, Polish authorities arrested three men, one Polish (Jan Borkowski, who during the war used a Lithuanized version of his name, Jonas Barkauskas), and the other two of mixed Polish–Lithuanian ethnicity (Władysław Butkun Vladas Butkunas and Józef Miakisz a.k.a.
+Juozas Mikašius) and sentenced them to death.
 These sentences were later commuted to 25 years imprisonment.
 Other YB members died after the war or lived abroad.